 I, , have reviewed the Pacific Northwest Christian College Student Handbook.
-I understand I am responsible for reading this handbook and am accountable for adherence to the policies and guidelines herein.
-I also agree to respect the Pacific Northwest Christian College Statement of Faith and the student responsibilities as outlined in the Academic Catalog.
-I am also responsible for reviewing the handbook for updates and changes made by the Pacific Northwest Christian College.

-Please sign and turn in this signed Acknowledgment of Receipt of Handbook page to the Director od Student Life.
+I understand I am responsible for reading this handbook and am accountable for adherence to t he policies and guidelines hereir .
+I also agree to respect the Pacific Northwest Christian College Statement of ?
+Faith and the student responsibilities as outlined in the Academic Catalog.
+I am also responsi reviewing the handbook for u odates and changes made by the Pacific Northwest Christian College.
+Please sign and turn in this s Student Life. igned Acknowledgment of Receipt of Handbook page to the Director od Signature of Student Date

-Signature of Student

-Date